 St Anthony’s Tower was built by Henry Smithies to commemorate the passing of the 1832 Reform Bill – an excuse for folly builders all over the country at that time.

-From there, an internal stair winds up to the roof of the tower, where the stump of a flagpole is still visible.
+Inside, an internal stair winds up to the roof, where the stump of a flagpole is still visible.

-From the roof, the views over the Kent estuary will be stunning.
+Furthermore, the views from the roof, over the Kent estuary are stunning.

 During World War II, the tower was used as an observation post, being manned by the Home Guard.